External Professor, Santa Fe Institute

 Click HERE to download maps from my book, 'Mapping Mongolia: Situating Mongolia in the World from Geologic Time to the Present'.

-Her research focuses on Mongolians’ changing ideas of democracy and capitalism as they leave behind socialism and adapt to democracy and capitalism.
-In that pursuit, she has conducted fieldwork and interviews in the summers of 1996-2003.
+Sabloff continues her work on Mongolians’ changing ideas of democracy and capitalism as they abandon socialism and adapt to democracy and capitalism.
+She has conducted fieldwork and interviews in the summers from1996 to 2003.
 She curated an exhibition, “Modern Mongolia: Reclaiming Genghis Khan,” which spent five months at the National Museum of Natural History (Smithsonian) in 2002 among other venues.
 An edited volume by that name is still selling on Amazon.
-She recently organized a four-day symposium on Mongolia with the idea of challenging the area studies concept in academia and the State Department; that volume, Mapping Mongolia: From Geologic Time to the Present, is published by the University of Pennsylvania Press (2011).
+While at the University of Pennsylvania, she organized a four-day symposium on Mongolia in order to challenge the area-studies concept in academia and the US State Department.
+That volume, Mapping Mongolia: From Geologic Time to the Present, was published by the University of Pennsylvania Press (2011).
 She contributed a think piece to a new Chinese news agency, Caixin.
-Her article, "Risk and Democracy in Post-socialist Mongolia," was accepted for publication September 2011.
-She is currently working on an undergraduate ethnography on Mongolia.
-Its underlying theme is to ask whether democracy is a universal desire or a conceit of US policy.
+Her article, "Risk and Democracy in Post-socialist Mongolia," was published in 2012 in Mongolians' Interactions with Each Other and with Natural Resources, edited by Julian Dierkes.
+Her monograph, Does Everyone Want Democracy?
+Insights from Mongolia, was published in 2013.
+She is currently conducting network analysis on the 1,263 open-ended interviews that form the core of her Mongolian research.
+Her goal is to learn (a) what Mongolian respondents consider to be the essence of democracy, and (b) how they differentiate between democracy and capitalism.
+The first article is a work in progress with HyeJin Youn, a former SFI postdoctoral fellow; Stefan Thurner, Professor for Science of Complex Systems at the Medical University of Vienna, where he chairs Section for Science of Complex Systems and an external faculty member at SFI; and Rudolf Hanel, a Senior Postdoc also at the Medical University of Vienna’s Section for Science and Complex Systems.
+In addition to her scholarly pursuit, she has served as expert witness in several court cases when Mongolians sought asylum in the USA.